ldtteam/Structurize/.github/ISSUE_TEMPLATE/optifine-shaders-compatibility.md

----
-name: Optifine/Shaders Compatibility - If the structure preview has a problem with OptiFine/shaders
-about: Please follow the given template
-title: ''
-labels: 'Compatibility: Optifine / Shaders'
-assignees: ''

----

 <!-- PLEASE DO NOT DELETE TOPICS AS YOUR ISSUE WILL GET CLOSED -->
 ### Prerequisites <!-- Replace spaces with "x" to tick boxes. -->